-Under the dimension of Interpersonal meanings and their realization in lexicogrammar, we notice Mood switches: from indicative declarative (first paragraph) to interrogative (second paragraph) and again to declarative.
+Under the dimension of Interpersonal meanings and their realization in lexico-grammar, we notice Mood shifts in the ST: from indicative declarative (first paragraph) to interrogative (second paragraph) and again to declarative.
 The use of the indicative: declarative Mood in an argumentative text is not surprising: the Addresser offers the Addressee a number of propositions to present/support her point of view.
 As regards the three questions ("What is the status of...?", "How is citizenship...?" and "How has the fraying...?"), they do not obviously function as 'demand for information' - since Benhabib knows the answer!
-Rather, they can be interpreted as rhetorical questions, either used to involve readers or simply to stress the message that the Addresser wants to convey.
-The Italian TT has maintained the rhetorical questions of the English ST:
+Rather, they can be interpreted as rhetorical questions, either used to involve readers or to stress the importance of the message.
+The Italian (TT 84) has simply maintained the rhetorical questions of the English (ST 84):